sinistersnare/sinistersnare.github.io/content/projects.md

 # {{ elink(text="SinScheme", to="https://github.com/sinistersnare/SinScheme") }}

-A probably not-standard-compliant Scheme implementation, written in Racket with a C++ runtime.
+A not-standard-compliant Scheme implementation, written in Racket with a C++ runtime.
 It compiles to LLVM, and uses the Boehm GC for...
 GC.

+It uses a nano-pass style architecture and continuation-passing style to ensure tail-calls.
+I also plan on adding optimizations to it by utilizing [Control Flow Analysis](https://en.wikipedia.org/wiki/Control_flow_analysis) (Wow!
+What a depressing Wikipedia page.
+Maybe I should write a post on CFA's too!)

-Probably should not be used by your company, but I would love to keep working on it, and add cool features!
+It Should _not_ be used by your company, but I would love to keep working on it, and add cool features!
 I also hope to write about its compilation model, and the theory under it, in this blog.
 Let me know if you want to read such a blog post!

 # {{ elink(text="Royale With Cheese", to="https://github.com/sinistersnare/RoyaleWithCheese") }}